chend666/The-Silent-Foxes/checkpoint1/README.md

 ### Q3 ###

-What is the percentage of officers who were disciplined in an allegation get an honor mention or awards? select query for
+What is the percentage of officers who were disciplined in an allegation get an honor mention or awards? select query for;
---officers who were disciplined in a complaint --officers,who were disciplined in a complaint,get awards
+--officers who were disciplined in a complaint;
+--officers,who were disciplined in a complaint,get awards;
 ```
 select
 (select count(distinct officer_id) as disciplined_officer from data_officerallegation